What to see on Isla Saona

 ,regionOfInterest=(2784,1856))

-The last day of this 3-day London guide combines culture, alternative leisure, and residential neighbourhoods with a unique aesthetic.
+The last day of this 3-day guide to London combines culture, alternative leisure and residential neighbourhoods with a unique aesthetic.

 The British Museum is one of the oldest and most important museums in the world.
-It houses priceless treasures such as the Rosetta Stone and the Parthenon Marbles.
-It is an essential (and free) visit that allows you to travel through human history in just a few hours.
+It houses incalculable treasures such as the Rosetta Stone or the Parthenon Marbles.
+It is an essential (and free) visit that allows you to travel through the history of humanity in just a few hours.

-You can get to the next stop by tube (Northern Line) in about 20 minutes.
+You can go to the next point by metro (Northern Line) in about 20 minutes.

-Getting lost among the stalls at Camden Lock or trying exotic food by the canal is an experience that breaks with the elegance of the city centre and shows the city's most diverse face.
+Getting lost among the stalls of Camden Lock or trying exotic food by the canal is an experience that breaks with the elegance of the city centre and shows the most diverse side of the city.

-You can travel to the next stop by tube in about 25 minutes, combining the Northern and Central lines.
+You can travel to the next point by metro in about 25 minutes combining the Northern and Central lines.

-One of the most picturesque and photogenic neighbourhoods in the capital, Notting Hill is famous for Portobello Road and its pastel-coloured facades.
-Strolling through its streets will make you feel like you're in a film set, making it the perfect place to look for antiques or simply enjoy its bohemian and refined aesthetic.
-If you want to know what to see in Notting Hill, here's everything you need.
+One of the most picturesque and photogenic neighbourhoods in the capital, Notting Hill is famous for Portobello Road and its pastel-toned facades.
+Strolling through its streets will make you feel like you are on a film set, being the perfect place to look for antiques or simply enjoy its bohemian and well-kept aesthetic.
+If you want to know what to see in Notting Hill, you have it all here.

 You can walk or take public transport in about 15 minutes.

-An ideal place to relax and unwind after three intense days of sightseeing, Hyde Park is London's green lung.
-You can stroll around the Serpentine lake, visit the Princess Diana Memorial, or simply sit on the grass to observe local life in one of the world's most famous parks.
+An ideal place to relax and disconnect after three intense days of sightseeing, Hyde Park is the green lung of London.
+You can stroll around the Serpentine lake, visit the Princess Diana Memorial or simply sit on the grass to observe local life in one of the most famous parks in the world.

-A few minutes' walk away, you can finish the tour.
+A few minutes' walk away you can end the route.

-The Kensington district is the perfect setting to end this 3-day London itinerary with complete tranquility.
-Its stately streets and extensive gastronomic offerings will allow you to say goodbye to the city with a leisurely dinner, surrounded by the most exclusive buildings in the capital.
+The Kensington neighbourhood is the perfect setting to end this 3-day itinerary in London in total tranquillity.
+Its stately streets and huge gastronomic offer will allow you to say goodbye to the city with a leisurely dinner, surrounded by the most exclusive buildings in the capital.

 Don't leave without seeing Kynance Mews, one of the most beautiful and "secret" residential streets in London, located a few minutes' walk away.

-To complete this 3-day London itinerary and facilitate your organisation, you can use these maps with the sights for each day grouped by proximity:
+To complete this London in 3 days itinerary and facilitate your organisation, you can use these maps with the points to see each day grouped by proximity:

 📍See full route on Google Maps